bboykin87/monitor-py/README.md

 # monitor.py

+# Packaged !!

-# monitor-py has been packaged and is available on PyPi via `pip install monitor-py`
+monitor-py has been packaged and is available on PyPI via `pip install monitor-py`

 ## v0.1 release upcoming!